-- VAT is a tax on consumption. - The GCC countries have agreed a standard VAT rate of five percent. - The supply of goods and services can be exempt, zero-rated or standard-rated (five percent), or out of scope. - The mandatory registration threshold is the equivalent of US\$100,000 - as set out in the GCC VAT treaty.
-The voluntary registration threshold is the equivalent of US\$50,000. - Registered businesses account for VAT on the price charged for the goods or services they supply and pay it to the tax authority on a regular basis. - Registered businesses should (where the supplies they make are either standard- or zero-rated or out of scope with recovery) be able to recover the VAT they have incurred in the course of making those supplies. - Registered businesses that make supplies that are exempt from VAT cannot recover the VAT they have incurred in the course of making those supplies. - Registered businesses may not be able to recover the VAT they have incurred on certain purchases that are deemed to have a private element. - Registered businesses that make supplies that are predominantly zerorated are likely to be in a VAT refund position. - Businesses that make both exempt and taxable supplies can only recover a proportion of their input VAT.
+- The GCC countries have agreed a standard VAT rate of five percent. - Supplies of goods and services can be exempt, zero-rated or standard-rated (five percent), or out of scope. - The mandatory registration threshold (MRT) is the equivalent of US\$100,000.
+The voluntary registration threshold is the equivalent of US\$50,000.
+Bahrain has staggered VAT's introduction. - Registered businesses account for VAT - a consumption tax - on the price charged for the goods or services they supply and regularly pay the VAT to the tax authority. - Where registered businesses make supplies that are standard- or zero-rated or out of scope with recovery, they should be able to recover the VAT they have incurred in making those supplies. - Registered businesses making supplies that are exempt from VAT cannot recover the VAT they have incurred in the course of making those supplies. - Registered businesses may be unable to recover VAT incurred on purchases that are deemed to have a private element. - Registered businesses making supplies that are predominantly zero-rated are likely to be in a VAT refund position. - Businesses that make both exempt and taxable supplies can only recover a proportion of their input VAT.

-How does VAT impact exporters?
+How does VAT affect businesses exporting goods?

 - Until the electronic services system (ESS) is in place, supplies of goods which involve their removal from their GCC jurisdiction of origin will be treated as exports - and so zero-rated. - Once the ESS is in place, supplies of goods from a registered business in one member state to a registered customer in another member state will be out of scope.
-Supplies of goods from a registered business in one member state to a non-registered customer in another member state will be standard-rated. - When a registered business in a member state supplies goods to non-registered customers in another member state, the supplier must charge local VAT until the registration threshold in the destination member state is exceeded, at which point it needs to register in the other member state and account for VAT in the other member state. - Exporters must have evidence goods have been removed to support zerorating - the tax authority will ask to see this. - As customers pay import VAT at the destination jurisdiction if they are acting as the importer of record, they may pressure exporters to zero-rate their goods or services.
+Supplies of goods from a registered business in one member state to a non-registered customer in another member state will be standard-rated. - When a registered business in a member state supplies goods to non-registered customers in another member state, the supplier must charge local VAT until the registration threshold in the destination member state is exceeded, at which point it needs to register in the other member state and account for VAT in the other member state. - Exporters must have evidence goods have been removed to support zerorating - the tax authority will ask to see this. - Customers may collect goods from producers ex-works and export indirectly.
+This complicates matters although zero-rating is still permissible subject to meeting the relevant conditions.